A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

 In our work, the parameters of all networks are optimized jointly with a batch size of 128.

-We trained the model for 150 epochs, although the training and test loss curves shown in \autoref{fig:loss_curve} indicate that convergence is already achieved by 100 epochs.
-The train and test losses coincide with only minor differences, suggesting that the model can process unseen input data and generate accurate hyperparameter posterior distributions.
+We trained the model for 150 epochs, although the training and test loss curves shown in \autoref{fig:loss_curve} indicate that convergence is already achieved by 120 epochs.
+The train and test losses coincide with only minor differences, suggesting that the model can process unseen input data and generate accurate hyperparameter posterior distributions. { To clarify the role of the Transformer encoder in our network architecture, we also compared against an architecture that uses ResNet without the Transformer encoder.
+For a fair comparison, we also used Optuna to tune the ResNet hyperparameters, such as the number of layers and the number of neurons per layer, and selected the best-performing model.
+For the ResNet architecture, the best model achieves a test loss of $-1.84$, whereas the architecture with the Transformer encoder achieves $-2.24$, indicating that the Transformer encoder indeed improves our network performance. }